uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-java.rst

 runs under Tomcat.
 If you have not already read through the :doc:`PHP version <gladiwashere>` of Glad-I-Was-Here, we recommend you do so first.

-From a user perspective, the technology used to implement a particular application is totally irrelevant.
+From a user perspective, the technology used to implement a particular application that runs on UBOS is totally irrelevant.
 We cannot require the user to access, say, Java apps at a different port number than other apps installed on the same device.
 Because of that, Java apps on UBOS are usually configured with Apache as a reverse proxy in front of the Tomcat application server.
 Apache takes incoming requests at port 80 or 443, and